Lesson 5 of 5

 Theta Near Expiration

-Theta reaches its peak in the final days.
-An option that decayed $3/day at 30 DTE might be decaying $8-10/day at 5 DTE.
-This sounds great for sellers, but the catch is that you are only capturing small remaining premium while exposed to maximum gamma risk.
-The risk/reward ratio shifts unfavorably.
+Theta is at its peak in the final days.
+An option decaying $4/day at 30 DTE might be decaying $10/day at 5 DTE.
+Sounds great, right?
+Here's the catch: you're only chasing a small amount of remaining premium while exposed to maximum gamma risk.
+The risk/reward flips against you.
+This is why the 50% rule exists.

 Theta acceleration